robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

   numberOfNewActivitiesToProcessPerImport: 250
   # Sport types to import.
 Leave empty to import all sport types
   # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types
-  # ⚠️ Changing this setting after activities have already been imported will delete all activities that are not included in this list of sport types.
+  # ⚠️ Changing this setting after activities have already been imported will delete all activities that are not included in the list of sport types.
   sportTypesToImport: []
   # Activity visibilities to import.
 Leave empty to import all visibilities
   # This list can be combined with sportTypesToImport.
   # Allowed values: ["everyone", "followers_only", "only_me"]
-  # ⚠️ Changing this setting after activities have already been imported will delete all activities that are not included in this list of visibilities.
+  # ⚠️ Changing this setting after activities have already been imported will delete all activities that are not included in the list of visibilities.
   activityVisibilitiesToImport: []
   # Optional, the date (YYYY-MM-DD) from which you want to start importing activities.
   # Any activity recorded before this date, will not be imported.